zoonim116/audent/README.md

 # audent
 Wordpress theme for audent.dp.ua.
-Pls, do not forget to install http://vafpress.com/ Plugin,  it is required.
+Pls, do not forget to install http://vafpress.com/ plugin,  it is required.